mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/applications/index.md

 ![Cluster Detail Page - Applications](../../img/cluster-detail-page-applications.png)

-In this section, you can also view the current status of the enabled applications on the cluster.
-The status is displayed on the application card.
+In this section, you can also view the current status of the enabled applications on the cluster, on each application card.
 Hovering on the status displays details about the status of the application.

 Cluster applications can have one of the following statuses: